An image of a black cord plugged into an electrical socket, and the cord is on fire.

 The Top Five Causes of Electrical Fires and How to Prevent Them

 There are plenty of things you can neglect around the house.
 Washing the dishes can wait another night.
 Mowing the lawn can wait a few more hours while you enjoy going for ice cream with your family instead.
-But maybe the outlet in your bathroom sparked when you plugged in your hair dryer this morning, and you went to work and decided to worry about it later if it sparked again.
-However, that’s not something you should put off, as neglecting anything that has to do with your electrical system can mean an electrical fire!

 Cause Number One: Overloading a Circuit

-There’s more potential for demand on a circuit in your home than ever before.
-And while modern electronics and appliances are more efficient than ever, there’s still a chance of fire when a circuit becomes overloaded.
 For example, it might be convenient to plug a new appliance into an extension cord or add additional plug options to an existing outlet.
 However, doing so can be dangerous because you may overload your circuit with too many high amp drawing items.

 The breaker trips and closes the entire circuit when a circuit becomes overloaded.
 If the breaker doesn’t work or doesn’t exist, the insulation around the circuit could melt and start a fire.
-If you’ve ever smelled smoke randomly in your home or had a breaker trip unexpectedly, you may want to have a licensed electrician inspect your system.
+If you’ve ever smelled smoke randomly in your home or had a breaker trip unexpectedly, you may want a licensed electrician to inspect your system.
 Don’t put off having your wiring checked; it could mean danger if you overload your circuits!

 Cause Number Two: Light Fixtures / Improper Bulb Wattage